 Any reported crimes will be investigated by the Valley City Police Department and may become a matter of public record.
-Crime victims are given on and off campus resource information as necessary and appropriate.
-Valley City Police Department works closely with full range of city and county resources to assure a complete and timely response to all emergency calls.
-For emergency assistance community members should call 911.
-When placing an emergency call, remember to stay on the line and wait for the dispatcher to end the call.
+Crime victims are given on and off campus resource information as

 If a sexual assault or rape should occur on campus, staff on scene will offer the victim a wide variety of resources and services.
 This publication contains information about on- and off-campus resources and services and is made available to the VCSU community.
 The information regarding "resources" is not provided to infer that those resources are "crime reporting entities" for VCSU.